Billy-Spearman-WCCI/RaceCarExtension/README.md

 * **Convention over Configuration** -- Put things where the framework expects and you don't to tell it explicitly.
 So IntelliJ *expects* that code will be in src/main/java and src/test/java.
 If you that, your configuration is *much* easier.

+## Code exploration styles

+* Make fields and methods `final` and `private`, and see if IntelliJ complains.
+Remove apparently-unused constructors and see if IntelliJ complains.
+Add `@Override` annotations if you think a method might be overriding something in the inheritance tree...if you're wrong IntelliJ will tell you and you'll learn something.
+* Create a minimal example and then step through with the debugger.
+* Checks for conditions which you believe are impossible, and then log them.
+* For Spring applications, https://en.wikipedia.org/wiki/Gene_knockout works well for understanding how the components fit together ... temporarily remove an annotation and see what happens.
+(In the real world, if you're using Spring then you'll have IntelliJ Ultimate Edition rather than IntelliJ Community Edition, and there are more tools to visualize how Spring wires beans together.)

 ## More Java keywords